-only to find snow across the lamplight a cold turn of metal a floorboard’s groan at twenty-nine below sounding hard into winter like three trumpeter swans leaving this place for the great Northern Cross of Cygnus
+But they only find snow across the lamplight, a cold turn of metal; at 29 below, a floorboard’s groan, sounding hard into winter, like three trumpeter swans leaving this place.

 Maybe the sky has always loved the shape of this place, as has the ancient sweep of the wind.
 The wind is your lullaby; your bed the horizon.
 The meadowlark sighs softly.

-If you close your eyes, you could fall away into the grasses of this spinning earth, crazy with a sudden awareness of tumbling through the cosmos, feeling that electric buzzing in your body as you drift into a daydream.
+Should you close your eyes, you might fall away into the grasses of this spinning earth, crazy with a sudden awareness of tumbling through the cosmos, and that electric hum through your body as you drift into a daydream.

-In that dreamscape, you could be an ancient hunter-gatherer pushing farther onto the steppe than any human has ever dared.
-Or a pair of eager eyes watching for the prairie schooner that will bring your English bride from the East.
+In that dreamscape, you could be an ancient hunter-gatherer pushing farther onto the steppe than any human had ever dared.
+Or a pair of eager eyes watching for the prairie schooner that brings your English bride from the East.

-But you are not an ancient traveler or a lonely settler in your Sunday best, and you have not the time for daydreams.
-And yet here you are, content to remain a while longer in a beautifully empty place.
+But you are not an ancient traveler or a lonely settler in your Sunday best.
+You haven’t time for daydreams.
+And yet you are here, content to remain a while longer in this beautifully empty space.
 To listen to the wind and think of nothing but these things.